satoshinm/NetCraft/README.md

 * lodepng is used for loading PNG textures.
 * sqlite3 is used for saving the blocks added / removed by the user.
 * tinycthread is used for cross-platform threading.
+* emscripten is used for compiling to the web platform.